googlearchive/instantbuy-sample-java/README.md

 1. Create new application at your [appengine account](https://appengine.google.com).
 2. Change application name in webapp/WEB-INF/appengine-web.xml file.
-3. Follow instruction to install google appengine sdk for java and to upload the application on [Google Appengine for Java Docs](https://developers.google.com/appengine/docs/java/gettingstarted/introduction)
+3. Follow instruction to install google appengine sdk for java and to upload the application on [Google Appengine for Java Docs](https://developers.google.com/appengine/docs/java/gettingstarted/introduction).
+4. Create the WAR file using maven plugin for eclipse.
+Go to [Maven](http://maven.apache.org/) for more details.

 ### Local dev.